 Hardware wallets are the most secure cold storage option for digital currencies.
 It’s impossible for a hacker to steal the cryptocurrency without physically stealing the device since it’s not connected to the internet.
 If the device is stolen, hackers would still need to guess a four to six-digit PIN code to decrypt and access the wallet.
 Modern hardware wallets are nearly impenetrable and extremely intuitive for consumers.
 You can add an extra layer of security to your crypto wallet with two-factor authentication (2FA).

 The three most popular hardware wallets are:

-- Ledger Nano is one of the most popular hardware wallets with a tamper-resistant chip and proprietary operating system designed specifically to protect crypto assets.
+- Ledger Nano is one of the most popular hardware wallets with a tamper-resistant chip and proprietary operating system designed specifically to protect digital assets.